 Frequently Asked Questions

-Welcome!
-This FAQ is for all hledger-related topics, for now.
-If you have additions or improvements, please click the "edit this page" link at the bottom, or chat with us.
+If you have additions or suggestions, just click the "edit this page" link at the bottom, or let us know in the chat.

 What's accounting ?